 Goals, Objectives and Policies are expressed in each of the Sub-Elements, addressing the County's desire to maximize the use of existing facilities, correct existing deficiencies, promote a more efficient land use pattern, and conserve and protect water resources.
-Diversified levels of service standards have been adopted in this Element for the purposes of determining capacities and levels of protection.
+Diversified levels of service standards have been adopted in this Element for the purposes of determining capacities, levels of service, and levels of protection.
 It is the objective of the County to require that services be provided concurrent with development.
 Level of service standards must be met for issuance of Development Orders.

 It is also the objective of the County to protect water resources.
-The Sub-Elements address the protection and preservation of water resources and water quality, the conservation of potable water and the use of reclaimed water, safe management and disposal of solid and hazardous wastes, and the protection of wellfields and prime aquifer recharge areas.
+The Potable Water and Wastewater Sub-Element addresses the protection and preservation of water resources and water quality, the conservation of potable water and the use of reclaimed water, safe management and disposal of solid and hazardous wastes, and the protection of wellfields and prime aquifer recharge areas.